What is Big Car Collaborative?

 Much of our work as artists focuses on active public programming in public spaces, creative placemaking for people (and place keeping), and socially engaged art.
-We support quality of life for people by utilizing the tools of art and culture to encourage us all to be more …
+We support quality of life by utilizing the tools of art and culture to encourage us all to be …

 Creative — in low-pressure ways, we encourage people of all ages to make art, record or write stories, make music, and see that everyone can and should create

 Curious — encourage people to ask why and how things work and participate in joining others in finding answers

 Informed — support understanding the context and history of communities and cultures so we can better connect with each other

 Adventurous — offer opportunities to take chances and learn new things through experimentation (there’s no wrong answer)

 Empathetic — provide experiences where people of different backgrounds and cultures understand differences; collaborate; socialize; and learn from, care about, and accept each other

 Connected — help people feel connected to their community and to others, as well as to art and cultural offerings in our city

 Healthy — offer support for improving physical aspects of life like relaxing, playing, walking and cycling

 Happy — provide comfortable, social, positive, playful, and fun activities, brightening the lives of people in big and small ways

 These things happen via our three main program areas: